Trust in project teams has been long acknowledged as an important driver of high-performing companies.

 Since most projects include a human or an emotional, relational element, trust is important.
-Without some emotional zest to kickstart a project and propel it forward, we would have still been living in the dark ages without innovation.
+Without some emotional zest to kickstart a project and propel it forward, we would still be living in the dark ages without innovation.

 Image credits: unsplash.com

 As a general rule, groups work better, faster, and smarter than individuals.
-But if we, as humans, are social and prone to collaborate, why so many groups dissipate, people depart projects without a word, and projects crumble to dust?
+But if we, as humans, are social and prone to collaborate, why so many groups dissipate?
+Why so many people depart projects without a word?
+How come projects crumble to dust?

-The first one is: “The road to success is paved with failure.”
+- The road to success is paved with failure.

-The second one is: “The road to success is paved with mistakes well handled.”
+- The road to success is paved with mistakes well handled.

-If you pause and think about them a bit more, you will notice that the difference is substantial.
-This subtle difference with a striking impact is a key factor which plays a role in the process of turning a project into a success or a failure.
+If you pause and think about them a bit more, you’ll notice that the difference is substantial.
+This subtle difference makes a striking impact.
+It is a factor that plays a key role in the process of turning a project into a success or a failure.

-Working in successful teams is more about the second saying, which puts an accent to the importance of a clear plan and structure.
+Working in successful teams is more about the second saying.
+The second saying puts an accent on the importance of a clear plan and structure.

-Although it takes an element of risk to start your journey towards successful digital projects, relying solely on trust is not a good idea when people work increasingly across borders, participate on more than one team, and compete in a worldwide market.
+Although it takes an element of risk to start your journey towards successful digital projects, relying solely on trust is not a good idea.
+This is more true when people:

 Image credits: unsplash.com

-No team is exclusively built on affective states, such as for example, hope, luck, or expectations.
-Expectations don’t always have a solid base in reality, hope is fickle, and luck is a gambling matter.
+No team is exclusively built on affective states, such as hope, luck, or expectations.
+Expectations don’t always have a solid base in reality.
+Hope is fickle.
+Luck is a gambling matter.

-In the realm of agile projects, where things change with lightning speed, it’s even more important to understand that trust in project teams must be accompanied by the meat and potatoes of effective project management – systemic monitoring and accountability tools.
+In the realm of agile projects, things change with lightning speed.
+It is, therefore, more important to understand that trust in project teams must be accompanied by the meat and potatoes of effective project management (PM).

 TRUST IN PROJECT TEAMS BY DEVELOPING TRUSTLESS NETWORKS

-In the blockchain, trust is not an issue because it cannot be broken by the network members or the central guarantee due to the blockchain’s inherent capability for immutable, open, and transparent records.
+In the blockchain, trust is not an issue because it cannot be broken by the network members or the central authority due to the blockchain’s inherent capability for immutable, open, and transparent records.

-Trustworthiness in project management supported by a reliable technology infrastructure creates a distraction-free environment, which, in turn, has a positive effect on people’s well-being, productivity, and cohesion.
+Trustworthiness in project management supported by a reliable technology infrastructure creates a distraction-free environment.
+In turn, this has a positive effect on people’s well-being, productivity, and cohesion.

 Even if the team member owns the role in what happened and you give time to restore the trust in a team that failed, it’s way more complicated to handle mistakes after they happen.

 HOW TO CREATE THE AGENCY OF THE FUTURE

 There are many ways, tools, and methods to ensure that you have a system for building trust in project management.
+You should:

 - Not rely on trust, hope, expectations, and luck to deliver the project without providing the necessary infrastructure that expands the relational element.

-We should set clear goals and responsibilities and hold people accountable to them.
+- Set clear goals and responsibilities and hold people accountable to them.

 Image credits: unsplash.com

-As the limits of the digital world broaden and more users start communicating via Internet technologies and systems, distrust can become an issue which requires more investment from digital companies that interact with users worldwide.
+The limits of the digital world broaden.
+More users start communicating via Internet technologies and systems.
+Hence, distrust can become an issue that requires more investment from digital companies that interact with users worldwide.

 Working internationally is nothing new.
 People have been doing it for decades.
 But meeting the challenges of virtual work related to trust in project teams is best done when you don’t leave success to chance.

-Walking the talk of success by setting clear goals, responsibilities, roles, workflows, and structure is the key contrast between reliable and undependable agency partners.
+Walk the talk of success by setting clear goals, responsibilities, roles, workflows.
+Establish a structure as a key contrast between reliable and undependable agency partners.